xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 [here](https://age-encryption.org/v1).
 Officially supported key algorithms are limited to X25519 (recommended by the spec), Ed25519, and RSA.
 Support for other algorithms would either have to be requested from the upstream or manually implemented as a custom plugin.
+The algorithms employed by `age` are not currently compatible with FIPS, which means configuring encrypted sessions while in FIPS mode will result in failed startup.

 Below is a high level diagram showing how `age` encryption and decryption work:
 ![age diagram](assets/0127-age-high-level.png)